section-engineering-education/engineering-education/content/articles/how-to-handle-imbalanced-data-in-deep-neural-networks/index.md

 We therefore use the [Recall](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18), [Precision](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) and the [F1-score](https://towardsdatascience.com/the-f1-score-bec2bbc38aa6) performance scores.
 They focus on the performance of the individual classes after the neural network has made predictions.

 ### The performance scores
-- Precision
-The precision performance score indicates the true positive values in the prediction result divided by all the prediction values (both true positives and false positives values).
+- Precision: The precision performance score indicates the true positive values in the prediction result divided by all the prediction values (both true positives and false positives values).

-- Recall
-Recall performance score indicates the true positive values in the prediction result divided by the number of actual values in the test samples.
+- Recall: Recall performance score indicates the true positive values in the prediction result divided by the number of actual values in the test samples.
 It represents the true positive values that the deep neural network fails to identify after a prediction.

-- F1-score
-F1-score calculates the average of the precision and recall performance scores.
+- F1-score: F1-score calculates the average of the precision and recall performance scores.

-Read this [guide](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) to have a detailed understanding.
+Read this [guide](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) to have a more detailed understanding.
 Let's make predictions using the test samples and get the performance scores.
 We will then print a classification report to show these performance scores for the two classes.

 ### Predictions using the test samples
 To make a prediction using the test samples, execute this code: